bernskioldmedia/events-calendar-ical-feeds/README.md

 composer require bernskioldmedia/events-calendar-ical-feeds
 ```

+You can also install this package by grabbing the built ZIP file from the [releases page](https://github.com/bernskioldmedia/events-calendar-ical-feeds/releases) and uploading it to your plugins folder.

+The plugin will update through the core WordPress plugin updater.

 ## Usage

 The feed URL is based on the events slug in the settings of The Event Calendar.